Salary Calculator For Net, Gross and CTC

 A salary may look simple, but the details complicate it.
 One figure changes when you add basic pay, HRA, allowances, bonuses, PF, taxes, social contributions, and benefits.

-The Salary Calculator adds up all these details, helping users understand exactly how each salary part affects their final pay, without needing to do the math.
+The Salary Calculator adds up all these details, helping users understand exactly how each part of their salary affects their final pay, without needing to do the math.
 It clearly lists sources, deductions, and leftover money, demonstrating how each component impacts your take-home salary.

 View gross salary and take-home pay side by side.